conflux-fans/conflux-address-rust-binding/README.md

 ### `npm build`

 Builds the Node addon (`index.node`) from source.

+This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

 Additional [`cargo build`](https://doc.rust-lang.org/cargo/commands/cargo-build.html) arguments may be passed to `npm build` and `npm build-*` commands.
 For example, to enable a [cargo feature](https://doc.rust-lang.org/cargo/reference/features.html):